NICHOLAS85/dynamic-wall/README.md

 # Dynamic wall

 Various edits to the dynamic wallpaper scripts from [Raitaro](https://gitlab.com/RaitaroH/dynamic-wall) which was based on [/u/Electronicbrain work](https://www.reddit.com/r/unixporn/comments/a7mga5/plasma_a_clone_of_macos_mojaves_dynamic_wallpaper/).
-These edits integrate the script with systemd timers instead of using while do loops.
+These edits integrate the script into KDE with systemd timers instead of using while do loops.
 An additional script was also created to change the wallpaper when the computer wakes from suspension.
+Many new features have been added and can be seen below.

 #### Installation:
-*Only tested on a Debian system for KDE plasma*
+*Only tested on a Debian system*
+*Only compatible with distros that use KDE Plasma as their DE*

 Replace every instance of `nicholas` to your username in the scripts.
 Found in dynamicwall.service